ros2/demos/logging_demo/README.md

 **This concept is not yet officially supported in ROS 2.** In the meantime, this demo provides an **example** service that can be called externally to request configuration of logger levels for known names of loggers in the process.

 The demo previously started is already running this example service.
-To set the severity threshold of the demo's logger back to `INFO`, call the service with:
+To set the level of the demo's logger back to `INFO`, call the service with:

 ```
-ros2 service call /config_logger logging_demo/ConfigLogger "{logger_name: 'logger_usage_demo', severity_threshold: INFO}"
+ros2 service call /config_logger logging_demo/ConfigLogger "{logger_name: 'logger_usage_demo', level: INFO}"
 ```

 This service call will work on any logger that is running in the process provided that you know its name.